You are here: Website Maintenance > Ongoing operation

 With the classic model, problems typically arise exactly at the interfaces:

-- unclear responsibilities when errors occur
+- unclear responsibilities in case of errors

-- difficult-to-trace causes of technical faults
+- hard to trace causes in case of technical malfunctions

 Our Approach